Department of Communication

 Must be completed with a grade of "C-" or better.

 This course sequence guide is designed to assist students in completing their UTSA undergraduate Communication degree requirements.
-This is merely a guide and students must satisfy other requirements of this catalog and meet with their academic advisor for individualized degree plans.
+This is merely a guide, and students must satisfy other requirements of this catalog and meet with their academic advisor for individualized degree plans.
 Progress within this guide depends upon such factors as course availability, individual student academic preparation, student time management, work obligations, and individual financial considerations.
 Students may choose to take courses during Summer terms to reduce course loads during long semesters.
-Please note, only the Digital Communication concentration courses are available to 100% online students.

 B.A. in Communication with a concentration – Four-Year Academic Plan